-In the EEA, in vitro medical devices are required to conform with the essential requirements of the EU Directive on in vitro diagnostic medical devices (Directive No 98/79/EC, as amended).
+In the EU, in vitro medical devices are required to conform with the essential requirements of the EU Directive on in vitro diagnostic medical devices (Directive No 98/79/EC, as amended).
 To demonstrate compliance with the essential requirements, the manufacturer must undergo a conformity assessment procedure.
 The conformity assessment varies according to the type of medical device and its classification.
-For low-risk devices, the conformity assessment can be carried out internally, but for higher risk devices it requires the intervention of an accredited EEA Notified Body.
-If successful, the conformity assessment concludes with the drawing up by the manufacturer of an EC Declaration of Conformity entitling the manufacturer to affix the European Conformity (CE) mark to its products and to sell them throughout the EEA.
-The in vitro diagnostic medical devices Directive is being replaced by a new Regulation in the EEA.
-The new Regulation (Regulation (EU) 2017/746) entered into force on 25 May 2017, and is subject to a 5 year transition period during which manufacturers of in vitro diagnostic medical devices must update their technical information and processes in line with the new Regulation.
-During the transition period, manufacturers may elect whether to put any new in vitro diagnostic devices under the Directive's regime or under the regulation of the new Regulation.
+For low-risk devices, the conformity assessment can be carried out internally, but for higher risk devices it requires the intervention of an accredited EU Notified Body.
+If successful, the conformity assessment concludes with the drawing up by the manufacturer of an EC Declaration of Conformity entiling the manufacturer to affix the European Conformity (CE) mark to its products and to sell them throughout the EU.
+The in vitro diagnostic medical devices Directive is being replaced by a new Regulation in the EU.
+The new Regulation (Regulation (EU) 2017/746) entered into force on 25 May 2017, and is subject to a 5 year transition period, which manufacturers may elect whether to put any new in vitro diagnostic devices under the Directive's regime or under the regulation of the new Regulation.
 Under European law, a Regulation differs from a Directive, as a regulation is directly effective in each Member State, without the need for implementing legislation (which is required for a Directive).

-Following the U.K.'s departure from the EU on January 31, 2020, the U.K. (which comprises Great Britain and Northern Ireland) continued to follow the same regulations as the EU during a transition period which ended on December 31, 2020.
-Now that this transition period has ended, all in vitro medical devices must be registered with the MHRA before being placed on the Great Britain (GB) market.
-There is a grace period to allow time for compliance with the new registration process, with high risk device (i.e. List A products) requiring registration by May 1, 2021, and low risk devices requiring registration later in 2021 (List B products from September 1, 2021 and general in-vitro diagnostics from January 1, 2022).
-European CE marks will continue to be recognized in GB until June 30, 2023, following which a U.K.CA mark will be required for an in vitro medical device to be marketing in GB.
+Following the U.K.'s departure from the EU on January 31, 2020, the U.K. (which comprises GB and Northern Ireland) continued to follow the same regulations as the EU during a transition period which ended on December 31, 2020.
+Now that this transition period has ended, all in vitro medical devices must be registered with the MHRA before being placed on the GB market.
+European CE marks will continue to be recognized in GB until June 30, 2023, following which a U.K.CA mark will be required for an in vitro medical device to be marketed in GB.
 The new EU Regulation will not automatically apply in GB, so the regulation of medical devices in GB may diverge from EU regulations in future.
 The EU regulatory framework on medical devices will, however, continue to apply in Northern Ireland under the Northern Irish Protocol and medical devices in Northern Ireland may either carry a European CE mark or a U.K. and Northern Ireland CE (CE U.K.NI) mark (although devices bearing the CE U.K.NI marking will not be accepted on the EU market).